 - 11.13.1 In exceptional circumstances, there may be a need to secure goods/services/works from a single supplier.
 This may concern securing requirements from a single supplier, due to a special character of the firm, or a proprietary item or service of a special character.
 Such circumstances may include: - Follow-up work where a provider has already undertaken initial work in the same area (and where the initial work was awarded from open competition); - A technical compatibility issue which needs to be met e.g. specific equipment required, or compliance with a warranty cover clause; - a need to retain a particular contractor for genuine business continuity issues (not just preferences); or - When joining collaborative agreements where there is no formal agreement in place.
-Request for such a departure must be supported by written evidence from the Procurement Service confirming local agreements will be replaced by an all Wales competition/National strategy. - 11.13.2 Procurement Services must be consulted prior to any such application being submitted for approval.
+Request for such a departure must be supported by written evidence from the Procurement Service confirming local agreements will be replaced by an all Wales competition/National strategy. - 11.13.2 The appropriate Executive Director must approve all single waivers for their service area prior to submission to Procurement Services.
+Procurement Services must be consulted and comments provided on whether the application is supported or not from a procurement perspective (see 11.13.3) prior to the application being submitted for final approval.
 The Director of Finance must approve such applications up to £25,000, the Chief Executive or designated deputy, and Director of Finance, are required to approve applications exceeding £25,000.
 A register must be kept for monitoring purposes and all single tender actions must be reported to the Audit Committee. - 11.13.3 In all applications, through Single Quotation Application or Single Tender Application (SQA or STA) forms, the applicant must demonstrate adequate consideration to the Chief Executive and Director of Finance, as advised by the Head of Procurement, that securing best value for money is a priority.
-The Head of Procurement will scrutinise and endorse each request to ensure: - Robust justification is provided; - A value for money test has been undertaken; - No bias towards a particular supplier; - Future competitive processes are not adversely affected; - No distortion of the market is intended; - An acceptable level of assurance is available before presentation for approval in line with the Health Board Scheme of Delegation;
+The Head of Procurement will scrutinise and endorse each request to ensure: - Robust justification is provided; - A value for money test has been undertaken; - No bias towards a particular supplier; - Future competitive processes are not adversely affected; - No distortion of the market is intended; - An acceptable level of assurance is available before presentation for approval in line with the Health Board Scheme of Delegation; and